 One of the hottest topics in international education is always the challenge of recruiting and retaining teachers with the highest academic qualifications and broadest professional experience.
 Over the past years, an increasing number of top-tier institutions in fundamental education (a term which here refers to education at the primary and secondary levels) have sought to employ teachers with doctorate degrees to join their faculty.
-At Huili School Shanghai, we know from personal experience the several benefits and advantages of having PhDs in the classroom.
+At Hiba Academy Shanghai, we know from personal experience the several benefits and advantages of having PhDs in the classroom.

 In our last article related to the interview with Dr Paulo Arrude (hereinafter refered to Dr Paulo), we analysed his role in terms of his link between elementary and higher education.
 In this issue, we look at his role in the development of pupils' curiosity, problem-solving skill and interdisciplinary thinking in the context of teaching practice.